ToNi3141/Rasterix/design.md

 ## FPGA Flow
 ![fpga flow diagram](pictures/fpgaFlow.drawio.png)
 - `ftdi_245fifo` (3rd party): Implements the ft245 interface.
+- `Rasterix`: This is the main core.
+This module works as stand alone and is used to integrate into block designs or custom FPGA SoCs.
   - `DmaStreamEngine`: DMA engine to write data into the RAM, stream data from the RAM to the renderer or pass through the stream from the FTDI to the renderer.
-- `Rasterix`: This is the graphic core.
-It has an CMD_AXIS port where it receives the commands to render triangles, set render modes, download textures and so on.
-It has an dedicated FRAMEBUFFER_AXIS port where it streams out the data from the color buffer.
+  - `RasterixRenderCore`: This is the top module of the renderer.
+It contains all necessary modules to produce images.
     - `CommandParser`: Reads the data from the CMD_AXIS port, decodes the commands and controls the renderer.
     - `Rasterizer`: Takes the triangle parameters from the `Rasterizer` class (see the section in the Software) and rasterizes the triangle by using the precalculated values/increments.
     - `AttributeInterpolator`: Interpolates the triangles attributes like color, textures and depth.
 Also applies the perspective correction to the textures.
     - `PixelPipeline`: Consumes the fragments from the `AttributeInterpolator`, and does the depth test, alpha test, blending and texenv calculations, texture clamping and so on.
       - `TextureMappingUnit`: The texture mapping unit to texture the fragment.
         - `TextureSampler`: Samples a texture from the `TextureBuffer`.
         - `TextureFilter`: Filters the texel from the `TextureSampler`.
         - `TexEnv`: Calculates the texture environment.
       - `Fog`: Calculates the fog color of the fragment.
       - `PerFragmentPipeline`: Calculates the per fragment operations like color blending and alpha / depth tests.
         - `ColorBlender`: Implements the color blending modes.
         - `TestFunc`: Implements the test functions for the alpha and depth test.
       - `TextureBuffer`: Buffer which contains the complete texture.
     - `FrameBuffer`: Contains the depth and color buffer.